TheDreigon/JavaInterviewCalendarAPI/README.md

 # JavaCalendarAPI
-Personal Calendar Java project using Spring Boot and REST endpoints.
+Personal Calendar Java project using SpringBoot and REST endpoints.

 ### About